Improve your reading skills, fluency, and comprehension with a few simple techniques.

 Here's a historical example from Federalist #1.
 It was written in 1787 to encourage the

 “Candor will oblige us to admit that even such [ambitious] men may be actuated by upright intentions; and it cannot be doubted that much of the opposition which has made its appearance, or may hereafter make its appearance, will spring from sources, blameless at least, if not respectable--the honest errors of minds led astray by preconceived jealousies and fears.”

-We can infer he believes that if people will listen to facts and reason instead of emotion, they will decide to support the Constitution.
+We can infer that he believes people will support the Constitution if they listen to reason instead of emotion.

 It's also possible to practice and improve these reading skills on EnglishHints.
 For skimming and then analyzing a reading passage on mental health, see the Quiz in Check your Reading Skill.
-See English Reading Comprehension Strategies for ways to understand and focus on a reading (before, during, and after the reading itself).
+See English Reading Comprehension Strategies for ways to understand a reading selection.
+(It discusses ways to focus on it before, during, and after the reading itself).

-You can skim or scan the reading materials recommended on Comprehension Exercises, try using decoding and context clues with any words you don't know, make inferences, and check for transition words to help you recognize their main points and follow their logic.
+You can skim or scan the reading materials recommended on Comprehension Exercises.
+Try using decoding and context clues with any words you don't know.
+Look for transition words to help you recognize the main points and follow their logic.
 Then check your understanding with a comprehension quiz (for many of them.)

 No one uses all these skills with every reading selection.
 However, being able to use them when needed will help you read more efficiently.

-They will increase your reading comprehension, enable you to find the information you need more quickly, and make reading in English more enjoyable.
+They will increase your reading comprehension and enable you to find the information you need more quickly.
+They'll make reading in English more enjoyable, too.
 It really is worth the time it takes to improve your reading skills!